LUMII-Syslab/viziquer-tools-lod24/README.md

-# ViziQuer Tools
+# ViziQuer Tools LOD24

-This repository contains scripts and initial data for starting your own copy of ViziQuer Tools as a set of interlinked containers.
+This repository contains scripts and initial data for starting your own copy of ViziQuer Tools, LOD24 edition, as a set of interlinked containers.

+This repository is a fork of the main repository, [ViziQuer Tools](https://github.com/LUMII-Syslab/viziquer-tools), extended with a rich set of schemas from NNN popular Linked Open Data endpoints.

 This repository is just a glue + initial data; the tools themselves come from the following repositories:
 - [ViziQuer](https://github.com/LUMII-Syslab/viziquer)